American black bear: Build

 American black bears are highly dexterous, being capable of opening screw-top jars and manipulating door latches.
 They also have great physical strength; a bear weighing 120 lb was observed turning flat rocks weighing 310 to 325 lb by flipping them over with a single foreleg.
 They move in a rhythmic, sure-footed way and can run at speeds of 25 to 30 mph.
 American black bears have good eyesight and have been proven experimentally to be able to learn visual color discrimination tasks faster than chimpanzees and just as fast as domestic dogs.
 They are also capable of rapidly learning to distinguish different shapes such as small triangles, circles and squares.

 Size

+Adults typically range from 120 to 200 cm in head-and-body length, and 70 to 105 cm in shoulder height.
+Although the American black bear is the smallest bear species in North America (smaller than the brown bear and the polar bear), large males exceed the size of other bear species in other continents.

-American black bear weight tends to vary according to age, sex, health and season.
+Weight tends to vary according to age, sex, health and season.
 Seasonal variation in weight is very pronounced: in autumn, their pre-den weight tends to be 30% higher than in spring, when black bears emerge from their dens.
-American black bears on the East Coast tend to be heavier on average than those on the West Coast, although American black bears follow Bergmann's rule and bears from the Northwest are often slightly heavier than the bears from the Southeast.
+Bears on the East Coast tend to be heavier on average than those on the West Coast, although they typically follow Bergmann's rule, and bears from the northwest are often slightly heavier than the bears from the southeast.
 Adult males typically weigh between 57–250 kg, while females weigh 33% less at 41–170 kg.